nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-tutorials/how-to-new-pill.md

    You should end up with something like this:

    ```
-   ecm:mixinType != 'HiddenInNavigation' AND ecm:isCheckedInVersion = 0 AND ecm:isTrashed = 0 AND ecm:primaryType='Contract'
+   ecm:mixinType != 'HiddenInNavigation' AND ecm:isCheckedInVersion = 0 AND ecm:currentLifeCycleState != 'deleted' AND ecm:primaryType='Contract'
    ```

 Now we will add aggregates to customize the search.